hapax/hapax.github.io/assets/benford.md

 There are two unreasonably effective tricks for Fermi estimates: geometric means, and factorising into subestimates.
-We've already covered geometric means, and
+We've already covered geometric means.
-The utility of factorisation is not obviously connected to log uniformity.
 If $Z = X + Y$ is a sum of independet random variables, the variance is additive, so that